 - Indiana – Indiana adopted RON effective July 1, 2019.
 On March 31, the Governor issued Executive Order 20-15 which allowed for the retroactive application of agency regulations, and the Secretary of State promulgated regulations retroactively effective as of March 31 [updated April 28];

-- Iowa – On March 22, the Governor of Iowa issued a Proclamation of Disaster Emergency (extended through June 25 by Proclamation issued May 26, and extended through July 1 by Proclamation issued June 25) which enabled Iowa notaries to perform remote online notarizations in accordance with guidance of the Iowa Secretary of State and compliance with section 6 of Iowa Senate bill SF475 regarding notarial acts performed for remotely located individuals (which became effective July 1); the June 25 Proclamation (extended through August 20 by Proclamation dated July 24, extended through August 20 extended through September 20 by Proclamation issued August 21, and further extended through October 18 by Proclamation issued September 18) authorized remote witnessing for legal documents by testators, settlors, principals, witnesses and other persons [updated September 25];
+- Iowa – On March 22, the Governor of Iowa issued a Proclamation of Disaster Emergency (extended through June 25 by Proclamation issued May 26, and extended through July 1 by Proclamation issued June 25) which enabled Iowa notaries to perform remote online notarizations in accordance with guidance of the Iowa Secretary of State and compliance with section 6 of Iowa Senate bill SF475 regarding notarial acts performed for remotely located individuals (which became effective July 1); the June 25 Proclamation (extended through August 20 by Proclamation dated July 24, extended through September 20 by Proclamation issued August 21, extended through October 18 by Proclamation issued September 18, extended through November 15 by Proclamation issued October 16, extended through December 10 by Proclamation issued November 10, extended through January 8, 2021 by Proclamation issued December 9) authorized remote witnessing for legal documents by testators, settlors, principals, witnesses and other persons [updated January 4];

 - Kansas - On April 9, Governor of Kansas issued Executive Order 20-20 (extended through May 31 by Executive Order 20-28, through June 13 by Executive Order 20-40, through September 15 by Executive Order 20-49), and through January 26, 2021 by Executive Order 20-64) temporarily allowing notaries to utilize audio-video communication technology with respect to signers and witnesses’ execution of paper documents, including deeds, wills and powers of attorney, and on June 8 enacted HB 2016 to ensure the validity of such remotely notarized acts [updated September 18];